gianluca-sottile/academic-website/content/home/experience_andrea.md

 +++
   widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-  headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 21  # Order that this section will appear.
+  headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

   title = "Experience"
   subtitle = ""